 Company:Alpha InclusionSmall Grant Scheme £5,143

-Amy pinpointed that the issue needing priority attention was the inability of children with autism to communicate effectively.
-Having been trained in a technique known as ‘Lego-therapy’, Amy developed further Lego-based activities to help teachers and parents establish better quality language and communications with children affected by this condition and to help children develop their skills.
+Amy Eleftheriades pinpointed that for teachers dealing with autistic children, their key problem is the inability to communicate effectively.
+Having been trained in a technique known as ‘Lego-therapy’, Amy developed further activities to help teachers and parents establish better quality language and communications with children affected by this condition.

-Recognising that there was a gap in the market for her services Amy set up Alpha Inclusions to bring her innovative approach to the people that needed it.
+Recognising that there was a gap in the market for her services Amy set up Alpha Inclusion to bring her innovative approach to the people that needed it.

 What made Amy turn to the Growth Hub?

-“It was great to have Robert’s support at this stage of the business’s development.
-Because Robert was experienced in the market I operated in, he was able to accurately assess the business and understand the issues.
-I appreciated having someone to talk to who knew what I was going through and he has helped to facilitate some valuable contacts for us.
-Being unfamiliar with the corporate sector he gave me the confidence to approach it,” continued Amy.
+Amy commented, “It was great to have Robert’s support at this stage of the business’s development.
+He was experienced in the market I operated in and was able to accurately assess the business and its issues.
+I appreciated having someone to talk to who knew what I was going through and he has also helped to facilitate some valuable contacts for us.
+Being unfamiliar with the corporate sector he gave me the confidence to approach it.”

 What impact did this have on helping the business expand?

 Robert Turnbull said, “Amy’s situation was one with which we are familiar – a business owner who has a great idea and worthy deliverables but doesn’t have the experience to fully exploit its commercial and social benefits.
 Funding, or the lack of it, often holds back the speed at which companies can expand.
-It was clear with Alpha Inclusions that if we could help with the purchase of the Block Bus, the business would be able to earn revenue much quicker.
-I am looking forward to seeing Alpha Inclusions grow over the next few years and change the fortunes of more people’s lives through the great work it does.”
+It was clear with Alpha Inclusion that if we could help with the purchase of the Block Bus, the business would be able to earn revenue much quicker.”

 We’re so pleased to see that The Block Bus is still going from strength to strength.
-Read more about their success in this article from the BBC, published 12 June 2019:
+Read more by clicking the link below.